Storms on U.S. Plains stir memories of the "Dust Bowl"

 The amount of land in conservation reserves has declined by more than 2.3 million acres over the last five years in five states of the Great Plains - Texas, Oklahoma, Kansas, Colorado and New Mexico, according to U.S. Agriculture Department data.

-If most of that land is ploughed up for crops it could lead to more dust storms in the future.
+If most of that land is plowed up for crops it could lead to more dust storms in the future.

 "I think you are probably going to see increased erosion if that happens," said Richard Zartman, Chairman of the Plant and Soil Science Department at Texas Tech, adding that it was unlikely to get as bad as the Dust Bowl days.
 (Additional reporting by Greg McCune and Christine Stebbins; Editing by Claudia Parsons)